arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

         ls -a

-5. Check file type for each file in the directory:
+5. Check file type for each file in the directory using "file" command:

         file ./-file*